rdfostrich/article-jws2018-ostrich/content/querying.md

 Since the stream is sorted, the index of this triple in `snapshot` is `originalOffset` + `offset`, with `offset` being the number of deletions preceding that triple in `snapshot`.
-Since the value of `offset` is the number of deletions preceding the given triple, and the loop stops when we find the triple with the requested index, the `snapshot` stream will be pointing to the correct element when the loop ends.
+Because the value of `offset` is the number of deletions preceding the given triple, and the loop stops when we find the triple with the requested index, the `snapshot` stream will be pointing to the correct element when the loop ends.
-Since the value of `offset` can never decrease, the loop is guaranteed to end.
+As the value of `offset` can never decrease, the loop is guaranteed to end.
 Afterwards the output is a `PatchedSnapshotIterator` starting at the correct `snapshot` index, appended with all additions, which is what we required.